 Our Mission is to provide individualized services to our residents as they pursue goals related to personal independence, higher education, social and emotional resilience, and family relationships.

-Our Licensed Clinical Team is trained in Applied Behavioral Analysis and Our Case Managers provide individual services to each resident and their family as they transition into adulthood and achieve their goals.
+Our Team is trained in Applied Behavioral Analysis and our Case Managers provide individual services to each resident and their family as they transition into adulthood and achieve their goals.
 Our Teachers, Direct Care Team, and Employment Specialists work one on one with our clients to help them learn the skills needed to self-actualize and hit targeted milestones of achievement

 At Beacon, we're able to help students achieve success because success is defined largely by the client themselves.
 Completion of our program often means that participants are either employed, with the skills and supports needed to live Independently, or in a college setting, developing long term career skills.
 If and when there is a deviation from either path, we strive to support our clients by lighting the flame that fuels their ambition.